dcmi/dc-srap/docs/srap-profile.md

 A unique identifier for the organization.
 Some examples of common identifiers are VIAF URIs, and Wikidata identifiers.

 **Example organization**

 TODO

+## ContributionContext shape

+When describing contributors to a work such as authors and co-authors, it can be useful to state extra information information about the context of that contribution that is specific to the circumstances of that work.
+Such contextual information can be expressed using the ContributionContext shape.
+The specific role that the contributor played in relation to the scholarly work can be indicated.
+Another common identifying element is the affiliation of the person at the time the work was accepted.
+This information can be expressed using the following propreties:

+> `bibo:contributingAgent`, `bibo:contributorRole`, `bibo:contributorAffiliation`

+**bibo:contributingAgent**

+`bibo:contributingAgent` MUST be used to indicate the agent (Person or Organization) who made a contribution to the resource.

+**bibo:contributorRole**

+`bibo:contributorRole` SHOULD indicate the role that the person or organization played in relation to the scholarly work.
+The role SHOULD be a URI taken from the [Library of Congress relators](http://id.loc.gov/vocabulary/relators/) list, but it may also be a simple string.

+**bibo:contributorAffiliation**

+Primarily for authors and co-authors, this property MAY be used to express the affiliation of the person at the time the work was accepted or published.
+The value SHOULD be an Organization shape.

+**Example ContributionContext**

+TODO